Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 20:01 So that's the CLI and all that, but they've released a little while ago, in December,

-20:06 they released a ngrok Python SDK.
+20:06 they released a in Grok Python SDK.

-20:16 into systems, like maybe you're on a Raspberry Pi or you're on some IOT thing and it's locked
+20:16 systems, like maybe you're on a Raspberry Pi or you're on some IOT thing and it's locked

-20:22 away somewhere, but you need for it to be able to, people to get to it under certain
+20:22 away somewhere, but you need for it to be able to.

-20:28 Right?
+20:28 Right.

-20:28 Then here you go, write some code and you plug into all that infrastructure.
+20:29 Write some code and you plug into all that infrastructure.

 20:32 It's pretty cool.